 Those that have criticized Los Felinos for their conservative approach against the German giants aren’t seeing the bigger picture.
 Six Bayern players have a higher market value than Tigres’ entire squad ($65.34 million), and that massive economic disparity makes it impossible to compete on a level playing field.

 In light of that huge handicap, “Tuca” Ferretti’s charges can be proud of their performance in the final.
 They rarely threatened going forward but did limit a lethal Teutonic attack until Benjamin Pavard’s controversial opener shortly before the hour mark.
-Had that goal been disallowed, an unprecedented upset could have been in the cards.
+Had that goal been disallowed, an unprecedented upset could have been on the cards.

 Despite that refereeing mistake, Tigres can still go home happy.
 Less than twelve years after narrowly escaping demotion to the second division, they became the first team from CONCACAF to contest a Club World Cup final.
-In the past decade, they have added a whopping 11 titles to the trophy cabinet.
+In the past decade, they have added a whopping 11 titles to their trophy cabinet.

 That impressive haul includes five Liga MX crowns, and such striking success has catapulted the northerners to the pinnacle of the Mexican game.
 However, they have had to share the spotlight with a host of other sides.
 León, América and Santos have won three titles apiece in the same time frame, while “Tuca’s” team have been dumped out in the quarterfinals of the last two tournaments.